Set up SSO across your apps

 The response is one of the following:

-• If there is a valid session, the user is not prompted to authenticate and an authorization code is returned to your redirect URI in the code query parameter.
-This code should be exchanged for user tokens as part of the authentication flow implemented in step 3.
+If there is a valid session, the user is not prompted to authenticate and an authorization code is returned to your redirect URI in the

-• If there isn't a valid session, a login_required error is returned to the redirect URI in the error query parameter.
-The user will need to be prompted to authenticate as described in Step 3.
+query parameter.
+The user will need to be prompted to authenticate as described in Step 2.

 Note